john-exe-sj/HackSocial_HouseJedi/README.md

 # HackSocial HouseJedi

 This project is designed to assist housing developers by providing relevant information from a database of documents.
 The application uses a language model to answer questions based on the context of the documents.
+For more information regarding this event, visit: https://pages.pagesuite.com/8/a/8aa600ba-1bca-4098-913d-93b6aa7ab300/page.pdf

 ## Prerequisites